tvsmsa/CK3-Anequina-submod/README.md

 	2.2) Leyawiin - county modifier for Malaapit, modifiers for every choice (Malaapit, Anequinan, Nibenese)

-	2.3) Arenthia - county modifier for Arenthia or Rawl'kha (Arenthia gets negative modifier if Rawl'kha is chosen), negative opinion for Bosmers (only Arenthi for now)
+	2.3) Arenthia - county modifier for Arenthia or Rawl'kha (Arenthia gets negative modifier if Rawl'kha is chosen), negative opinion for Bosmers (only Arenthi for now).

 	2.4) Modifier for restoring Kingdom of Darloc Brae and then modifier if you decided to stop expansion

+	2.5) Modifier for Bosmers for returning Arenthia

 3) Events for already existing decisions: